dcgomesbr/ansible_ec2_dynamic_inventory/README.md

   * Boto3

     In inventory/base file, I setup ansible_python_interpreter parameter poiting to where my python binary is.
-This can be necessary if you have multiple Python instalations conflicting your OS (MacOS wasn't nice about it).
+This can be necessary if you have multiple Python installations conflicting your OS (MacOS wasn't nice about it).

 ### SSH stuff
   * OpenSSH / ssh-agent

-    ssh-agent configured with the AWS key pair for passworless authentication, addding it with ssh-add;
+    ssh-agent configured with the AWS key pair for passworless authentication, adding it with ssh-add;

   * AWS PEM file

     PEM file downloaded from AWS and configured in ansible.cfg at private_key_file parameter.
-    Generate the keipair in the AWS Web Console normally and download the pem file, placing it in keys directory
+    Generate the keypair in the AWS Web Console normally and download the PEM file, placing it in keys directory

 ### ec2.py scripts
   * Although it's in my repo's inventory directory, you can download the latest from: